Accurate and efficient simulation-based inference for massive black-hole binaries with LISA: Introduction

-Fast and accurate parameter estimation is therefore crucial for maximizing the scientific return of LISA observations of massive BH binaries.
-Recently, active-learning approaches based on Gaussian processes have been proposed to accelerate likelihood-based inference by significantly reducing the number of costly likelihood evaluations~\cite{2025PhRvD.112f3010E}.
+Fast and accurate parameter estimation is therefore crucial for maximizing the scientific return of LISA observations of massive BH binaries. \aua{To address the computational cost of Bayesian inference, a variety of acceleration strategies have been developed, including reduced-order and surrogate modeling methods~\cite{2015PhRvL.114g1104C, 2016PhRvD..94d4031S, PhysRevD.104.063031, 2023PhRvD.108l3025M,2026arXiv260109819N, 2022LRR....25....2T}, heterodyned likelihoods~\cite{2010arXiv1007.4820C, 2018arXiv180608792Z, 2021PhRvD.104j4054C, 2026arXiv260111239S}, and adaptive sampling techniques such as multibanding~\cite{2017CQGra..34k5006V,2021PhRvD.104d4062M}.} Recently, active-learning approaches based on Gaussian processes have been proposed to accelerate likelihood-based inference by significantly reducing the number of costly likelihood evaluations~\cite{2025PhRvD.112f3010E}.
 Irrespective of the speed-up achievable in classical methods, it is crucial to note that the simplifying assumptions—i.e. Gaussianity and stationarity—at the core of likelihood-based inference approaches are violated in real GW data.
 Indeed, instrumental artifacts, including glitches and data gaps, further complicate the likelihood modeling, potentially introducing systematic biases if neglected~\cite{2023PhRvD.108l3029S,2024PhRvD.109h3027H,2025PhRvD.112f3041M} or significantly increasing computational costs when explicitly accounted for~\cite{2019PhRvD.100b2003B,2025PhRvD.111l4053B}.

 In this broader context, simulation-based inference (SBI) has emerged as a promising likelihood-free framework for GW data analysis~\cite{2020PhRvD.102j4057G,2020arXiv200803312G}, also in the regime of space-based detectors~\cite{2024PhRvD.109h3008A,2025PhRvD.111j2006A,2025arXiv250516795C,2025JCAP...04..022M,2024MLS&T...5d5040L}.
 Specifically, recent studies have applied SBI techniques to massive BH binaries, including neural likelihood estimation~\cite{2025JCAP...04..022M} designed for inference on a single observation, and neural posterior estimation~\cite{2024MLS&T...5d5040L}, which enables parameter estimation across different events.
 While these works show encouraging results, their comparison with standard Bayesian techniques merits further investigation and is discussed in Sec.~\ref{previous}.